section-engineering-education/engineering-education/content/articles/MySQL-window-funtions/index.md

 ### 2. A window frame with an implicit RANGE option is gotten when calculating running totals.

 This occurs during the calculation of running totals when a user specifies the window order clause but does not specify the window frame units such as then ROWS or RANGES and its related window frame extents.
-This will result in a logical bug as well as some performance difficulties.
+This will logically results in a  bug as well as problems with database perfomance.
 Example 1 below has the ROWS window frame unit specified.

       SELECT  book_id, borrowing_id, value,